 Given his missionary work, it should come as no surprise that Dr. McMillan saw the medical needs of Omaha’s Black community immediately when he came home from Angola.
 Determined to provide services on a free or sliding-fee scale basis, Aaron and his wife opened the People’s Hospital to meet North Omaha’s unmet healthcare needs in 1948.

-In 1913, T. J. Moriarty was granted a permit to build a two-story brick store and apartment buildign at 1844 North 20th Street in the Near North Side neighborhood.
-That was the building Dr. McMillan opened the People’s Hospital in.
+In 1913, T. J. Moriarty was granted a permit to build a two-story brick store and apartment building at 1844 North 20th Street in the Near North Side neighborhood, near the corner of North 20th and Grace Streets.
+That was the building where Dr. McMillan opened the People’s Hospital.

-In late 1948, the Black community began fundraising in earnest for the People’s Hospital.
-Rev. John Adams, Dr. A. L. Hawkins, Rev. Daniel Thomas, Rev. F. C. Williams and several other supporters joined at several events and in cajoling their friends to give money to the effort.
+In the middle of 1948, the Black community began fundraising in earnest for the People’s Hospital.
+Rev. John Adams, Sr., Dr. A. L. Hawkins, Rev. Daniel Thomas, Rev. F. C. Williams and several other supporters joined at several events and in cajoling their friends to give money to the effort.
 More than $15,000 in donations were raised to open the facility.
 With numerous events promoted through the Omaha Star newspaper, the People’s Hospital was dependent on a cycle of philanthropy throughout its life.
 That made sense for a fee-free hospital.
+Seeking underwriting for nurse education, the paper said that “any local girl who decides upon a nursing career must in most cases go out of state for her training.”
+In Omaha’s case, “local” meant African American because there were several nurse training facilities for white women.

-After operating for five years, the City of Omaha gave Dr. McMillan a notice that they were going to shut down the hospital in 1953.
+After operating for five years, the City of Omaha gave Dr. McMillan a notice that they were going to shut down the hospital in January 1953.
 Apparently the building didn’t meet city code demands, and late that year it was shuttered forever.
-However, the building wasn’t torn down after that, and instead served as an apartment building for at least another 20 years.
+Dr. McMillan, who owned the building, tore the structure down and replaced it with a new office building he used for the next 20 years for his private practice.

 Today, there is no historical marker designating the place where the People’s Hospital once stood.
 Instead, there are suburb tract-style homes built on the spot with no historical features showing.
 Maybe that will change someday.